Querying MongoDB

 Overview

-In the following example, we'll be using a traditional RBAC policy to determine whether a user is allowed to access a resource or not.
-Most of the data we need will be provided as part of the input:
+In the following example, we'll be using a traditional RBAC policy to determine whether a user is allowed to access a

-• The user's roles
+method - The user's

 // example input